CarlaRod/OM-angular-prac/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## Unable to install angular-cli
+Go to user profile.
+Show hidden files.
+Navigate to the AppData folder and then to Roaming.
+Clear the contents of node and npm folders.
+Install angular cli again using npm install -g angular-cli

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.